 The NV Choice/Opportunity Scholarship championed by Governor Brian Sandoval is a business tax-credit scholarship program for low-income students to attend private schools.
-In our opinion the program the program has been regulated by the NV-State Board of Education (SBOE), NV-Department of Education (DOE), and Legislative Counsel Bureau (LCB) beyond the intent of the original bill.
+In our opinion the program has been regulated by the NV-State Board of Education (SBOE), NV-Department of Education (DOE), and Legislative Counsel Bureau (LCB) beyond the intent of the original bill.
 After the bill passed in June of 2015, the SBOE moved in October 2015 to over-regulate the program by requiring all Choice Scholars to be tested annually with a state approved test by the private school who must in turn submit the student’s test scores to the DOE.

 For freedom loving parents the PROOF is in the pudding – government funded school choice advocates claim there will be “minimal” accountability for private schools or parents accepting tax-payer funding but in the end non-elected bureaucrats always find a way to add burdensome regulations NOT authorized in the law.